Mea Culpa: I Said Trump and Bibi Would Blow Up

 -

-A year or so ago in this space — or what feels like a year — I predicted that it would be only a matter of time before Donald Trump and Benjamin Netanyahu would be annoying the hell out of one another; and that anyone who believed that Trumpland would produce a dramatic improvement in the U.S.-Israeli relationship ought to lay down and wait quietly until the feeling passed.
+A year or so ago in this space — or what feels like a year — I predicted that it would be only a matter of time before U.S. President Donald Trump and Israeli Prime Minister Benjamin Netanyahu would be annoying the hell out of one another, and that anyone who believed that Trumpland would produce a dramatic improvement in the U.S.-Israeli relationship ought to lie down and wait quietly until the feeling passed.
 After all, that’s been the traditional pattern in relations between Republican presidents and Likud prime ministers; I just figured sooner or later these two willful, suspicious, and brittle egos were bound to clash over something, most likely because Netanyahu would overplay his hand in some provocative policy toward the Palestinians.

-Clearly unlike Marisa Tomei in My Cousin Vinny, I was not “dead on balls accurate;” at least so far, I’m dead wrong.
+Clearly unlike Marisa Tomei in My Cousin Vinny, I was not “dead on balls accurate;” at least so far, I’ve been dead wrong.

-As Netanyahu and Trump met Monday at UNGA for the third time in the president’s first nine months — a first in the history of U.S.-Israeli relations — even I’m a little stunned by how the relationship has blossomed seemingly without serious disruption and complication.
+As Netanyahu and Trump met Monday at the United Nations General Assembly for the third time in the president’s first eight months — a first in the history of U.S.-Israeli relations — even I’m a little stunned by how the relationship has blossomed seemingly without serious disruption and complication.

 So where did I wander off the highway?
 And what, if anything, might change in what appears to be not just an extended honeymoon but a pretty happy marriage?